Best Ford 6.7L PowerStroke Engine Performance Mods

 Custom Tunes

-6.7L Power Stroke SCT X4 tuners also allow you to hold up to 10 custom tunes on the flash device.
+The SCT X4 tuners also allow you to hold up to 10 custom tunes on the flash device.
 Custom tunes cost extra money as they require some testing and tweaking.
 However, custom tunes typically offer superior performance since they’re dialed into your truck specifically.
 We believe the base tunes are likely good for most; at least as a starting point.
-Custom 6.7L Power Stroke tunes are something to consider if you’re looking for a bit more power.
+Custom tuning is something to consider if you’re looking for a bit more power.

 Price: $250-400